PatrionDigital/doppelgamble/README.md

 The birthday paradox states that in a group of just 23 randomly chosen people, there's a 50% chance that at least two people share the same birthday.
 This counterintuitive probability demonstrates how quickly collision probabilities grow in small sample sizes.

 In DoppelGamble, we use Farcaster registration dates ("Farcaster birthdays") to test this mathematical phenomenon with real data.

+## Beta Testing Mode

+During the beta testing period, all games are free to play!
+Set the `NEXT_PUBLIC_BET_AMOUNT` environment variable to "0" to enable beta mode.
+In production, you can set this to your desired bet amount (e.g., "0.5" for 0.5 USDC).

 ## Tech Stack